I changed the settings of the standard MacOS terminal!

 What exactly is a terminal?

-It is software that imitates a dedicated terminal (physically existing) and realizes its functions, and is expressed as a terminal emulator, terminal software, virtual terminal, etc.
+It is software that imitates a (physically existing) dedicated terminal and realizes its functions, and is also called a terminal emulator, terminal software, virtual terminal, etc.

-You can use the keyboard to issue commands to the OS and applications.
+You can issue commands to the OS and applications by operating the keyboard.

-It can be controlled remotely using commands, and characters entered into the terminal are transferred to a remote computer and executed.
+It can be controlled remotely using commands, and characters entered into the terminal are transmitted to the remote computer and executed.

-It's software that imitates devices that perform input/output and communication with a computer!
+It's software that imitates devices that provide input, output, and communication to a computer!

 First, let's check the prompt display.